nikolareljin/gutenberg-stocks/README.md

 This plugin uses __Alphavantage API__ service for historical stock data retrieval: https://www.alphavantage.co/

+__Note :__ Alphavantage API allows 4 requests per minute so using more than that number of requests will result in an error.

 Please get your API token before activating the plugin. https://www.alphavantage.co/support/#api-key